 One benefit of webinars is that the registration process allows for the collection of contact information, much like offering a white paper for download after filling out a form.
 Be sure to follow up afterwards with another offer so you don't waste that valuable potential connection.

 Newsletters.
 Use a portion of the information, or boil down the overall concept, into a short email newsletter to send to your marketing database contacts.
 You may have read somewhere that email marketing is dead.
 Far from it!
 Your customers are still using email.
 And, in fact, for every $1 invested in email marketing, the average return is $44.25.
 Not bad.
 It’s like you just gave your neighbor an apple, and she gave you back about 80 pies as a thank-you present.

 When breaking up the white paper's information for newsletters, try to match the content you're using to the interests of the contacts you are emailing (don't have that sophisticated of a system?
 Talk to us!
 We can help).

 Let's revisit our pet food company example.
 For those contacts interested in pet nutrition, send them emails relating to the raw diets and grain-free foods.
 If there are contacts interested more in pet food safety, segment out the portions of the white paper about toxins and carcinogens to send to them.

 It's All Circular

 The best part is that these ideas will work for far more than just repurposing white papers.
-You can start with any number of content types, such as blog posts, PowerPoints or case studies, and use those items to seed other content as well.
+You or your content marketing agency can start with any number of content types, such as blog posts, PowerPoints or case studies, and use those items to seed other content as well.
 Content repurposing isn’t linear; it’s more of a circular cycle.

 If you have a smaller piece of content that's gaining traction, then you can think about perhaps expanding that into a larger piece or several additional smaller pieces of content.
 Turn a great PowerPoint into a series of blog posts.Take stats from those blog posts and create infographics.
 Let one of those infographics inspire a bylined article for an industry publication.
 The possibilities are endless.